sundarigari/LearnK8/certification.md

 This actually means that you may never need to manipulate ReplicaSet objects: use a Deployment instead, and define your application in the spec section.

-## selector is the main difference between RC and RS/Depl
+### Selector is the main difference between RC and RS/Depl
 RC does not need spec.selector.matchLabels.
 RC just needs a template inside the spec RS and Deployment needs to select the pods from the template using a spec.selector.matchLabels manifestation